Work with me

 Engineering Management & Org Scaling

-How to structure teams as you grow.
-When to add managers, when to hold off.
-How to keep execution speed when you go from 10 to 50 engineers.
+Helping teams scale without losing speed.
+How to structure teams as you grow, when to add managers, when to hold off.
 I’ve built team structures, introduced engineering levels, set up processes that actually worked and killed the ones that didn’t.

 Product & Engineering Alignment

-Getting engineering and product to pull in the same direction.
-Roadmap planning that connects business goals to what actually gets built.
-Prioritization that survives contact with reality.
+Aligning what gets built with what the business needs.
+Roadmap planning, prioritization that survives contact with reality.
 I run both product and engineering now, so I see how this breaks down on each side.

 Infrastructure & Platform Strategy

-Reliability, cost optimization, when to invest in a platform team and how to set it up.
+Architecture decisions that age well.
+Reliability, cost optimization, when to invest in a platform team.
 This is where I started: backend and infrastructure engineering, then reliability and data engineering, before moving into management.

 Hiring Engineers & Leaders

-Designing interview processes that work, sourcing strategies beyond LinkedIn recruiter spam, and how to sell your company to senior candidates who have options.
+Hiring people you’ll actually want to work with.
+Interview processes that work, sourcing beyond LinkedIn recruiter spam, and how to sell your company to senior candidates who have options.
 I’ve hired at every level, from junior engineers to engineering directors.

 Acquisitions & Post-Merger Integration

-What really happens after a deal closes.
-Reconciling two of everything: two codebases, two deploy pipelines, two on-call rotations, two ways of doing sprints.
-Figuring out which team keeps what, who reports to whom, and how to keep people shipping while the ground shifts under them.
+Making mergers actually work, on both sides of the table.
+Reconciling two of everything: two codebases, two deploy pipelines, two on-call rotations.
 I’ve done this five times now, on both the acquiring and acquired side.

 A bit of background